 Scenes and Playlists

-- You can switch Presets on the fly using the Scenes mode.
+- You can switch PRESETS across multiple PARTS on the fly using the SCENES mode.

 - You can use the SCENES mode to configure each arrangement of PRESETS, then switch between them with ease.

 Keys and Control

-The only limitation to playing midi THRU the Vector to is that you must select the associated Part, go to REC mode and select the controller input (CV, Midi, USB) and then assign it as THRU.
-This means it isn’t quite as simple as it may have been to switch target sound generators on the fly.
+The only limitation to playing MIDI THRU the Vector to is that you must select the associated Part, go to REC mode and select the controller input (CV, MIDI, USB), and then assign it as THRU.
+This means it isn’t quite as simple as it may have been to switch targets on the fly.

-The dashboard provides the ability to make changes to multiple parts really easily by allowing you to button press your way to an attribute (for example sequence direction) and edit it for all parts at once.
-You can affect Direction, Start, Length, Reset, Rate, Mode, Octave, Transpose, Gate Scale, Velocity Scale, Chance Scale from the same menu.
-This means you can easily make wide ranging and simultaneous changes to parts on the fly.
+The dashboard provides the ability to make changes to multiple parts really easily by allowing you to button-press your way to an attribute (for example, sequence direction) and edit it for multiple parts at once.
+You can affect Direction, Start, Length, Reset, Rate, Mode, Octave, Transpose, Gate Scale, Velocity Scale, and Chance Scale from the same menu.
+This means you can fluidly make wide ranging and simultaneous changes to parts on the fly.

 New Features for the Vector in Firmware 1.4